 Elderly Care: Know Your Options

-The Different Types Of Care Available
+The Different Types Of Social Care Available

 Live-in Care

-Live-in care is where a professional carer lives in your home 24/7 and provides care to you or your loved one.
-The idea of live-in care is to enable a person to remain in the place they love the most, whilst remaining safe and as independent as possible.
-A live-in carer will cook, provide company, help clients to get exercise, socialise, take their medicine on time, get to appointments, remain mobile, stay clean and dressed and comfortable, and they will likely provide light cleaning support as well.
-Live-in care works around the needs of the client and additional services can be provided at additional cost.
-Dementia care, help with pet care and gardening, accompaniment on holiday and other additional services can be offered.
+This is where a professional carer lives in your home 24/7 and provides support to you or your relative.
+It enables a person to remain in the place they love the most (perhaps with some home adaptations), whilst remaining safe and as independent as possible.
+Carers will cook, provide company, help clients to get exercise, socialise, visit friends, take their medicine on time, get to appointments, remain mobile, stay clean and dressed and comfortable.
+They will likely provide light cleaning as well and sometimes also nursing care.

 Residential Care Homes

-A residential care home has staff on hand 24 hours a day and assistants who help residents with personal care.
+A care home has staff on hand 24 hours a day and assistants who help residents with personal care.
 Meals are also provided as well as a maintained bedroom and bathroom, social areas and often, daily activities.
 A client will live in a care home full time and the schedule they are part of is usually the same for all residents.

 Nursing Homes

 A nursing home is like a care home but registered nurses are on site to provide nursing support through the day and night.
-Residents usually have a medical condition that means they require frequent medical support.
+Residents usually have a complex medical condition that means they require frequent medical support.

 Sheltered Accommodation

 Sheltered accommodation is designed for the elderly when they want to remain independent but they might require access to support from time to time.
 It is likely to come in the form of a flat or bungalow within a communal facility.
-The accommodation will have buzzers or instant access phones to summon help if it is needed.
-There may also be a meals service, visits from staff, communal activities and help with things like cleaning in some cases.

 The Importance Of Finding The Right Elderly Care